mieubrisse/personal-writing/whats-ai-anyway-part-2/post.md

 1. Fed them into a computer
 1. Had the computer build a statistics database of the likelihood of any word to come next based on the words it had already seen

-When doing translation, the Google Translate program would use the user's input text, the statistics database, and whatever translation the program had already produced in a loop: making guess after guess at what the next word is until the program had determined that the likely next "word" was "No word at all; end translation".
+When doing translation, the Google Translate program would do a loop: it would use the user's input text, the statistics database, and whatever translation the program had already to make guess after guess at what the next word is.
+It continued until the program determined that the likely next "word" was "No word at all; end translation".

 For example, let's say I want to translate "I want an apple" into Portuguese.